The Dérailleur Project

-Ofmega Mistral It was introduced in 1982 and is made of plastic with an aluminium inner cage plate.
+Ofmega Mistral It was introduced in 1982 and is made of plastic with an aluminum inner cage plate.

 Suntour Superbe Pro It was introduced in 1980 and this is a later model with the gold stripe on the body.